top of page

 Desire: How these strategies benefit you

-Each route gets you closer to owning a rental property while protecting downside:
+Each route gets you closer to owning a rental property while protecting your downside:

 Action: Execute without getting burned